nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 ![w:700](./../../../img/arcitect-download-TalinumARC.png)

-:bulb: This is basically the ARC we created last session.
+:bulb: This is basically the ARC we created in the morning.

 ---

-## Where we left off last time
+## Where we left off last time <!-- TODO delete?
+Because only one day course? -->

 👩‍💻 Initiated an ARC
 📂 Structured and ...